garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 Invited talk at NYU Tisch: "Media Diagrammatics and the Emergence of Subjectivity".

 Designed and teaching a new MFA graduate seminar call [Chaosmotic Systems: Chaos, Culture, and Cosmology](https://practices.digital/saic/mfa5010/) in AT/SP at SAIC.

-I was awarded a course enrichment grant to invite three guest discussants, including Brian Holmes.
+SAIC's Dean's Office warded a course enrichment grant $600 for the above course to invite three guest discussants, including Brian Holmes.
 The conversations will be recorded and posted to my teaching website.

+SAIC's Center for Teaching and Learning awarded me a $500 grant to develop a Wiki structure for my grad seminar's website.
+Students will create and edit pages for transdisciplinary concepts as part of their coursework.

 Speaking at the Society for Literature Science and the Arts in Dallas about the live-action role play called I WANT AN AI FOR PRESIDENT.